hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance_failover_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Managed Instance Failover Group.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Managed Instance Failover Group should exist.
-Changing this forces a new resource to be created.

 * `location` - The Azure Region where the Managed Instance Failover Group should exist.
 Changing this forces a new resource to be created.